It’s 529 Day!

 2. You can invest in any state’s plan.
 You do not have to live in the corresponding state.
 Virginia has the largest plan out there, so you can take advantage of it regardless of where you live.
 Click here to learn more about Virginia’s plan.

-3. Virginia’s plan offers a tax deduction if you live in state.
-In Virginia you can up to a $4,000 tax deduction per account for contributions made during the year.
-Other states may do this as well, so if you don’t live in Virginia research your state’s rules.
+3. Virginia’s plan offers a tax deduction for residents.
+If you are a Virginia resident and contribute to a 529 account, you can deduct up to $4,000 per account from your taxes for contributions made during the year.
+Many other states offer this perk, so if you don’t live in Virginia research your state’s rules.

 4. You don’t even have to think about it.
 These plans are a simple, easy way to save for college.
 You can even set up automatic recurring contributions from a checking account.